 We all get used to bashing the rich people but here is the news for you: not all of them are equal.

 We live in an era when the reputation of big business is under siege.
 They are run by billionaires.
-Small businesses are scoring better, however, there are plenty of things that big businesses do that small businesses simply can't.
+Small businesses are scoring better, however, there are plenty of things that big businesses do that small business simply can't.

 As A. Green mentioned (with my small editing):

 - Mortgages and credit cards